Decline in COVID-19 infections and deaths among PAHO member countries

 He indicated that cases have increased by 28.9 per cent in the Western Pacific Region by 12.3 per cent among African nations, and by almost two per cent in European countries.

-Barbosa said this must serve as a “cautionary tale” for countries across the Americas that “this virus puts us all at risk, especially the unvaccinated.”
+Dr Barbosa said this must serve as a “cautionary tale” for countries across the Americas that “this virus puts us all at risk, especially the unvaccinated”.

 “That is why we must continue our efforts to close the equity gap and protect the most vulnerable with COVID-19 vaccines,” he underscored.

-Barbosa noted that over the course of the pandemic, vaccines have been prioritised by key decision-makers and have been embraced by the public.
+Dr Barbosa noted that throughout the pandemic, vaccines have been prioritised by key decision-makers and have been embraced by the public.

-As a result, many countries and territories are on track to reach the 70 per cent World Health Organisation (WHO) coverage target by June 2022.
+As a result, many countries and territories are on track to reach the 70 per cent World Health Organization (WHO) coverage target by June 2022.

 He informed, however, that 21 countries and territories have yet to vaccinate half of their population.